 New funding for midwives: Support for Brandenburg's obstetrics!

-support offers in detail
+Support offers in detail

-The promotion of external rate is particularly valuable, which comprises a flat rate of 20 euros per day and a maximum of 1,200 euros for a twelve -week externat.
-This enables midwives that are trained in schools outside of Brandenburg to deepen their knowledge in a practical way.
-A clear way to be able to bring the training directly into practice.
-This is a crucial step for many of them to be able to establish themselves nationwide. emphasizes that these measures offer not only financial but also emotional support.
+The externship funding is particularly valuable, which includes a flat rate of 20 euros per day and a maximum of 1,200 euros for a twelve-week externship.
+This enables midwives who are trained in schools outside of Brandenburg to deepen their knowledge in a practical manner.
+A clear opportunity to put the training directly into practice.
+For many of them, this is a crucial step in order to be able to establish themselves nationwide.LASV emphasizes that these measures are not only financial, but also emotional provide support.

 Current challenges and outlook